 Handles on a braiser

 Braisers are easy to pick up with both two hands because it has two handles.
-This makes a braiser better to move from kitchen to dining table.
+This makes a braiser better to move from the kitchen to the dining table.
 And importantly, safer to grip when putting the pot in and out of the oven.

 The skillet handle